networq/website/getting-started.md

 ### Quick start with example data

-You can configure the `NETWORQ_GRAPH` variable in the `.env` file to any valid Networq package.
+You can configure the `NETWORQ_GRAPH` variable in the `.env` file to any valid NetworQ package.

 If you set `NETWORQ_EXAMPLES=true`, it will also load any example nodes found in the `examples/` directory of the root package.